Frequently Asked Questions

 -

-While psychologists and social workers have different professional backgrounds and training, both can provide psychotherapy services.
+While psychologists and social workers have different educational and professional backgrounds, both can provide psychotherapy services if they have the training and experience.

 Getting Started